 Both coins are very similar, but it's the differences that count.

-One key difference, which has many significant follow-on effects, is the difference in block size.
+One difference, which has many significant effects in the way it functions, is the difference in block size.
 Bitcoin has a 1MB block size, while Bitcoin Cash has an 8MB block size.

 What does block size mean?